 Cuba for New Year’s Eve 2018-2019, is also looking great.
 We will leave NYC on December 27, for an 8-day trip, returning on January 3.
 This time we will go not only to Havana, but to other parts of Cuba not explored on our last trip such Cienfuegos and Trinidad.
 Again, the itinerary is almost finalized, there may be a few minor changes from what is listed here.
 The price will be posted soon.

 For any of these trips, please secure spaces ASAP.
 If you have not received an email or a phone call from me confirming your interest in a trip in which you are interested, please let me know so that I can ensure that your name is on the list.

 Last month I tried eliminating the glass of wine included with dinners.
 That turned out not to be so popular; going forward, wine will be included, or perhaps once in a blue moon, it will be an option.

 We start our June on Sunday the 10th with a restaurant we went to when it first opened, Pardon My French, now a popular neighborhood French-fusion restaurant filled with Parisian flair.
-The following Friday, June 15, we return to the Harvard Club, which sold out last time and is sure to sell out again.
 On Tuesday, June 19, we visit the Theater District and cozy, romantic French country atmosphere at Le Rivage.
 We finish the month on Sunday, the 24th with a tour of the Manhattan Art & Antiques Center on 2nd Ave & 55th St, a treasure trove of all that is beautiful, fascinating and unique for sale, and boasting three floors of antiques, fine art, decoration, silver, jewelry, European, Asian African art, and antiquities.
 After the tour we will walk a few blocks south to The Smith for brunch.